pachyderm/docs/content/latest/concepts/data-concepts/repo.md

 ## List Your Repos
-You can view the list of all user repositories in your Pachyderm cluster by running the `pachctl list repo` command.
+You can view the list of all user repositories in your MLDM cluster by running the `pachctl list repo` command.

 ### Example